 Discussion of issues related to U.S. immigration and international migration.

+Discussion of a variety of military affairs issues.
 Learn more about U.S. civil affairs and how it leverages its personnel's expertise in governance, economics, and political issues to partner with civil society and further U.S. goals.

 China's "Belt and Road Initiative" encompassing infrastructure development and investments throughout the world has come under increasing scrutiny.